 Our European mindset teaches us not to alter or change the appearance of historically important buildings, so you might find it strange to put graffiti on heritage buildings, I know we did.
 Especially because the buildings in Georgetown are picture-worthy as it is.
 However, once you start walking around the center and you find these vibrant art pieces to your left and right, up and below of your field of sight, you cannot ignore they did a great job.

 Now you’re probably wondering where you can find the street art.
 I would recommend walking around the city yourself and not bothering with a tour, it is a great free activity that perfectly can be done by yourself, with fellow travelers or with your kids.
-I could give you a street art map such as you can find here but you’re better off taking the most updated maps you can find in the hostels itself.
+I could give you a street art map such as you can find here.
+However, you are better off taking the most updated maps you can find in the hostels itself.
 Most importantly though, you need to keep your eyes open.
 Blink or look at your phone and you’ve missed one or two pieces.

 We walked through streets in both directions because if you don’t, you’re missing out.
-Look up, look down, look around the corners, behind the fences and most of all enjoy.
+Look up, look down, look around the corners, behind the fences, and most of all enjoy.
 This beautiful street art gives you energy, makes you giddy and combined with the amazing food, it’s the perfect location for city trip happiness.
 My favorite pieces are “Girl On A Turtle” and “Brother and Sister On A Swing”.
-Give yourself two to three days in this little spot in the world to enjoy if fully, if only because you couldn’t eat all the food you need to eat in just one day.
+Give yourself two to three days in this little spot in the world to enjoy it fully, if only because you couldn’t eat all the food you need to eat in just one day.
 But more on that food later!
+If you have more time to spend in the country and enjoyed the street art and culture, there are many more landmarks in Malaysia that are worth your time!

 Note: I still have some lovely photos left of the famous art pieces “Little Children on a Bicycle“, “Boy On A Chair” and “A Man Sleeping in his Rickshaw” but unfortunately due to the bad wifi connections in the Northern Territory of Australia, I will have to upload them at a later point.